karyontech/karyon/p2p/README.md

 ### Protocols

-In the karyons p2p network, we have two types of protocols: core protocols and custom protocols.
-Core protocols are prebuilt into karyons p2p, such as the Ping protocol used to maintain connections.
+In the karyon p2p network, we have two types of protocols: core protocols and custom protocols.
+Core protocols are prebuilt into karyon p2p, such as the Ping protocol used to maintain connections.
 Custom protocols, on the other hand, are protocols that you define for your application to provide its core functionality.